 We also ask groups to report 'near misses' so we can keep an eye out for trends or common hazards.
+See the Accident/Incident report form for more information.

 Headcount and sign out

 A final headcount should be conducted to ensure all riders are accounted for.
 You may wish to have riders sign out of a ride, or mark them off your list as they leave.
 Head counts should also be performed regularly throughout the ride, particularly before leaving a stopping point or breaks.